-One requirement that the oilfield job seeker will undoubtedly encounter is that of experience level.
+One requirement that the oilfield job seeker will undoubtedly encounter is that of the minimum or ideal experience level.
 Listed directly on the various job board postings will be the requirement of a minimum level of experience, measured in years.
-They may also require the hand to have undertaken SafeLand training.
+They may also require the applicant to have taken SafeLand training or received other credentials.
 Occasionally, these postings may also list a maximum amount of experience desired.
-When these companies are willing to pay more for more experienced hands then clearly they believe that worker experience is valuable for them.
+When these companies are willing to pay more for more experienced employees then clearly they believe that worker experience is valuable for them.
 Experience is valuable because it is useful.

-While job postings typically require a minimum number of years of experience they also specify which type of experience that they require.
-If a position for a crane operator or driver is hiring then the posting will specifically state that they want experience as a crane operator or driver.
-Experienced gained through some other irrelevant occupation are not counted towards those minimums.
+While job postings typically require a minimum number of years of experience, they also specify which type of experience they require.
+If a position for a crane operator or driver is hiring, then the posting will specifically state that they want experience as a crane operator or driver.
+Experience gained through some other irrelevant occupation is not counted towards those minimums.
 None of this should be surprising so far; practice on a specific piece of equipment or method will make the oilfield hand more proficient over time.

-Novel challenges will require the oil and gas worker to have robust problem solving skills in order to work through the difficulty into a safe and satisfactory solution.
-Problem solving skills are a diverse skill set that require practice as would any other.
-This brings us to the fact that not all workers are receiving the same experience even within the same duration and role.
+Novel challenges will require the oil and gas worker to have robust problem-solving skills in order to work through the difficulty and implement a safe and satisfactory solution.
+Problem-solving skills are a diverse skill set that require practice just like any other skill set.
+This brings us to the fact that not all workers are receiving the same experience even within the same timespan and role.

 Roles can be more difficult than others in different ways.
 These roles can be more physically difficult, more technically involved, or have more frequent work tasks.
 The accumulation of challenges over time will form the base of the personal skills that the worker can use.
-Over time we expect that in the exercise of those skills then repeated challenges will be more easily overcome.
+Over time we expect that, in the exercise of those skills, repeated challenges will be more easily overcome.

 Notice: Article is provided as is and for informational use only.
 Eagle Ford Training San Antonio, its owners, instructors, and affiliates hereto referred as the company shall have no liability for and you shall defend, indemnify and hold harmless from and against any claim loss demand, liability, obligation, and expense based upon any injury or damage, spill or pollution, product liability, or any other loss that may occur.
 The liability for the use of information is solely yours notwithstanding any act of error or omission by the company.